Bone Conduction Hearing Devices

 The decision to proceed with a surgical implant is made jointly by the patient, the ENT consultant and the audiologist at an appointment called an MDT (multidisciplinary team) meeting.

-The team together reviews the audiology results and the CT scan to determine which option will be best for the patient.
+The team together reviews the audiology results and the CT scan (if the scan is required) to determine which option will be best for the patient.

 Surgery at Bradford Royal Infirmary is carried out by highly specialised ENT surgeons.
 Some surgeries, for the smallest implant, can be carried out under local anaesthetic, preventing the use of a general anaesthetic and therefore avoiding associated risks in patients who may be medically unfit.